 5. Age is Nothing but a Number

-Possibly the most amazing thing of all about sharks is that they have been around for more than 400 million years.
+Possibly the most amazing thing of all about underwater giants is that they have been around for more than 400 million years.
 This means they were here before dinosaurs even walked the Earth!
 It has been reported that there have been five major mass-extinction events to occur during this time, and guess what?
 The shark species is still going strong.

 It was only 400 years ago that sharks were actually referred to as “sea dogs”.
 There has been speculation as to where the name “shark” actually originated from.
 Some say it is from the Mayan word “xoc”, which is pronounced as “shock” and means fish – but this isn’t a theory widely agreed by scientists and historians.